-You can see here where we are – by zooming out – and the layout of our garden, although much of it is hidden by trees, with the new pond clearly showing at the bottom of the field.
+You can see here where we are – by zooming out – and the layout of our garden, although much of it is hidden by trees, with the pond clearly showing at the bottom of the field.

 The surprise of Nant y Bedd’s garden stops motorists, cyclists and walkers in their tracks as they emerge from the thick, surrounding, conifer woodland.
 Nant y Bedd is more than just a garden; it’s part of the living landscape, high in the Black Mountains, bounded by the forest and the beautiful Grwyne Fawr river.

-This is a garden which previous visitors have described as “the best garden in Gwent, my 3rd visit!”, “magical garden – part of the landscape”, “really inspiring”, “lovely garden, very different, special ‘atmosphere’” and “can’t wait to return”.
-This year someone said “you have enhanced Nature” – can’t get much better than that!!
+This is a garden which visitors have described as “the best garden in Gwent, my 3rd visit!”, “magical garden – part of the landscape”, “really inspiring”, “lovely garden, very different, special ‘atmosphere’” and “can’t wait to return”.
+This year someone said “you have enhanced Nature” and Alan Titchmarsh wrote in our visitors’ book “If there is a more magical wild garden I have yet to find it!
+Wonderful!!” – can’t get much better than that!!

 Make the effort to visit (or revisit) Nant y Bedd; you’ll not regret it!

-We intend to add new pictures and comments at regular intervals to let you see how things are changing from season to season and year to year.
+We add new pictures and comments at regular intervals to let you see how things are changing from season to season and year to year.
 Just click on Recent Posts to see the latest.